mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/security/security.md

 You may notice that the _effect_ of updating the storage happens after _interaction_ – transferring the `amount` to the beneficiary.
 This contract has a reentrancy vulnerability: the contract execution would get paused during the transfer, and the beneficiary can call `withdraw` again _before_ their balance is updated.

-It is quite hard to repeat this attack on Tezos, where the contract storage is always updated _before_ any interactions:
+It is quite hard to repeat this attack on Mavryk, where the contract storage is always updated _before_ any interactions:

 <Syntax syntax="cameligo">